feup-infolab/dendro/README.md

 6. Access Dendro at `http://127.0.0.1:3001`
 7. Start developing :-)

-### Installation scripts for production machines (Advanced)
+### 3. Installation scripts for production machines (Advanced)

 [Installation scripts for production machines](https://github.com/feup-infolab/dendro-install) (this is recommended for IT professionals).

+These scripts can be used not only to build a Virtual Machine that boots Dendro using Vagrant but also to set up an Ubuntu-powered production machine.

 ## Description